 - Dubare Elephant Camp: Watch elephants in their natural habitat being fed and bathed at the Dubare Camp.
 One can pay to feed the elephants too.

-- Visit the coffee plantations: Coorg is one of the largest producers of coffee in Karnataka.
+- Visit the coffee plantations: Coorg is one of the largest producers of coffee in India.
 Embark on a fascinating journey of coffee bean picking.

 - River rafting: If you are one for adventure activities then you will enjoy river rafting on the Barapole river.